-In 1961, when the National Park Service suggested that such an association be formed, the idea received Mrs. John F. Kennedy’s ready approval.
+In 1961, when the National Park Service suggested that such an association be formed, the idea received First Lady Jacqueline Kennedy's ready approval.
 In July 1962, The White House: An Historic Guide was delivered to a public that had already ordered 10,000 copies.
-The guide is now in its 22nd edition.
+The guide is now in its 23rd edition.

 The association also sponsors lectures, exhibits and other outreach programs.
 Thousands of schools, universities and libraries have received free educational materials about the White House.
 Traveling exhibits and videos are circulated to the presidential libraries and museums.